ingesolvoll/ingesolvoll.github.io/_posts/2017-01-01-how-to-use-a-charting-library-in-reagent.markdown

 ### This web page is interactive
 I will be using the amazing [KLIPSE] plugin in this blog post.
 It turns all the code samples into live code that you can edit and experiment with.

-First, we need to load Reagent and React into the page.
+First, we need to load Reagent, React and highcharts into the page.
 This should take about 5-10 seconds.
 After that, it will show the result `nil`, as expected for the `require` statement
+<pre><code class="language-klipse">
-<pre><code class="language-klipse">(require '[reagent.core :as r])
+(require '[reagent.core :as r])
+(require '[cljsjs.highcharts])
 </code></pre>

 The config for our chart will reside in a reagent `atom`, allowing us to live-configure the chart later on.